1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsWorkforce Development Grant Program is sponsored by Minnesota Department of Iron Range Resources and Rehabilitation.
-Assists with education, training, and career awareness initiatives addressing regional workforce needs, including AI sectors.
+Assists with education, training, and career awareness initiatives that address regional workforce needs and gaps emerging in industries and schools in Minnesota.

 Get alerted about grants like this